-The Open Access Policy requires that data underlying published research results will be accessible and open immediately.
+The Open Access Policy requires that the source data underlying published research results will be accessible and open immediately.

-The following guidelines focus on data underlying published research.
+The following overview focuses on data underlying published research.
 Activities around pre-publication data planning, collection, analysis, storage, sovereignty, informed consent, interoperability, and the use of disciplinary standards are addressed at the individual grant and contract level by the grantee and program officer during the proposal stage.

 What is underlying data?